AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-02-0.md

 - When copying an image from any external product (for example, MS PowerPoint) and pasting it into Guides, the functionality to upload the asset on the fly for use in the file breaks.
 (24983)
 - Dragging a `topicref` over another (in **Author** or **Layout** view) prompts a confirmation for replacement instead of nesting, and selecting **No** on the confirmation dialog still causes content to be replaced, leading to data loss.
 (18602)
 - You can't add multiple shortcuts to a single event, nor can you add an argument to an event when triggering it from a shortcut.
 (19066)
+- When reloading the browser, the previously closed image tab reopens.
+(19267)
+- Partially selecting text in a paragraph or list element and dragging it outside the element causes content loss when switching between **Author** and **Source** views.
+(25790)

 ## Publishing